Stellenbosch: Delivering as Innovation Capital of SA

 The fabric of urban life is changing in the USA, and many other cities and towns across the world.
 Especially new, fast developing countries and urbanizing spaces are considering what Europe has known through trial and error over centuries.
 Cities and urban spaces are about people, they are about living in them, they are about being productive, and what tops the list is enjoying life together.
 The more people within a city or town interact through, song, dance, sharing experiences and life the more a common culture and identity is shaped.
 Design of infrastructure and city spaces, to live, work, play and move about in, are extremely important in making the place work for the various communities that develop within them.
 Communities within cities and towns are a natural phenomenon - be they cultural communities, lifestyle communities, gay communities, creative communities, business communities, entrepreneurial communities, sporting communities etc. (Read rise of the creative class by Richard Florida).
 The city itself, not only its infrastructure but also its governance should be able to emphasize and celebrate communities – this is in fact the key to developing innovation and entrepreneurial communities.
 Examples of this abound, in cities and towns of the world, and arise as co-working spaces, food gardens, parks, civic centres, smart libraries, public wifi hotspots, open-plan offices, shared and mixed-use street spaces, urban art spaces, collectively forming part of the new culture and urban fabric of live, work, play and now innovate.
 These latter more spatially ‘superficial’ trends are now also becoming more fundamental within the design and re-design of city and town economies.

 Innovation cities and innovation districts are the new kid on the block in most major metro’s in the USA.
 A recent report by the Brookings institute entitled “Innovation Districts: The rise of the new urban Geography of America” shows how science is moving into city centres – known as innovation districts.
 Silicon Valley is the ultimate innovation district, but in terms of growth of Science, Technology, Engineering and Math (STEM) workers, its growth rate is challenged by places like: Silicon Beach Innovation District in LA; Boston Innovation District and the research triangle on the East Coast; Austin in Texas and Seattle.
 In each of these regions and districts, the innovation economy is measure by the following factors: Assets, innovation processes, outcomes and prosperity.
 Assets include talent, capital, research and development, and universities, which are critical inputs for innovation.
 Innovation processes include, idea generation, commercialization, entrepreneurship and business innovation which is a process requiring system builders and knowledge exchange.
 Outcomes include improved business productivity and competitiveness, and expands the reach of business and influences ultimately driving the regional economy and creating more jobs.
 It has been estimated that one STEM job, creates another six supporting jobs such as lawyers, bankers, teachers or bus drivers.
 The latter enhances general prosperity including the region’s assets.
+(Reference: Silicon valley competitiveness and innovation project 2015.
+Silicon Valley Leadership Group.)
 What is also extremely important is lifestyle and work-life quality.
 This includes getting to and from work, cost of housing, living and transport all of which are very tangible factors in luring knowledge workers to a place.
 Hence destination, and branding of a place or district is so important as the concept or ‘banner’ begins to reify, or happen because it has been labelled as such.
 Thus marketing and urban-space branding plays a significant role in urban place-making, and is a science or art yet to be fully developed.

 While the US is catching-on now, and is fast adopting the innovation district and systems of innovation approach, it remains isolated to a few innovation-oriented cities.
 The EU, however, has been adopting a union-wide approach for some time, albeit at a slower and more gradual pace.
 The European Union has dubbed itself the “Innovation Union” becoming the central development and economic growth ontology of Europe.
 It put innovation at the forefront to confront their structural weaknesses and promote: smart growth, based on knowledge and innovation; sustainable growth, promoting a more resource efficient, greener and competitive economy; inclusive growth, fostering a high employment economy delivering economic, social and territorial cohesion.
+(Reference: Guide to research and innovation strategies for smart specializations 2010.
+EU Commission.)

 Its leaders figured the only way it can compete globally as a regional economic trade bloc, is to lead in innovation.
 The innovation union, is not only political speak it is backed up by tangible strategies and policies to enhance current science, research and development spending.
 But it goes further than that, countries in Europe have strongly adopted national innovation systems, and regional innovation systems in unison with a policy called “regional smart specialization”.
 What this means is, there is an (innovation) plan for multiple (economic) plans that are integrated and complementary.
 The plan for development is all about how components of the economy fit together.
 Knowledge, and knowledge production is at the epicentre of this plan – also known as the ‘knowledge economy’ which leads to innovation at national levels.
 What Europe realized some time ago, is that globally the various industrial revolutions have come and gone.
 Where the planet is at now, is in creating and capturing the flow of knowledge, information and the ability to learn and adopt in our societies.
 This means it’s about developing places, spaces and infrastructures that are geared towards riding this new wave of the knowledge and information era.